-Well, when he put it that way.
-Regardless, what I was betting on was my ability to optimize potential.
-I mean, it’s not like the Jansens had booked their party at Applebys.
+Well, when you put it that way.
+No matter.
+I was betting on my ability to optimize potential.
+I mean, it’s not like the Jansens had booked their party at Applebee’s.

 “You got it,” I said.

 “You’re on.”
 Andrew stuck out his hand and I shook it.
-He had that kind of non-committal handshake where it feels like you’re clutching a wet hunk of pork loin.
+He had that kind of non-committal handshake that feels like you’re clutching a wet hunk of pork loin.
 I dropped his hand and brushed past him.
-I’ll never say out loud that I doubted my potential to win the bet, but it also crossed my mind to add Cupcake Chardonnay to the system and charge $1,000.00 per bottle for it.
+I’ll never say out loud that I doubted my potential to win the bet, but it also crossed my mind to add Franzia to the system and charge $1,000.00 per box for it.

 Helena was leading service for the Jansen party that night, which was good news.
-She was awesome: an absolute pro at her job, and mostly unflappable.
+She was awesome—an absolute pro at her job, and mostly unflappable.
 We met for a few minutes to talk strategy.
 I didn’t tell her about the bet, though maybe I should have, because she thought it was rather odd of me to be so concerned about a bachelorette party.
-“Chances are we aren’t even going to need you,” she commented.
+“Chances are we aren’t even going to need you,” she said.

 “How sexist,” I admonished her, practically vomiting hypocrisy.
 “What if the bride is a director at Google?
 And all her friends are instructors at the Culinary Institute?
 What if they’re all writers for Wine Spectator?”

-She wasn’t, they weren’t, and hell no. When the bride-to-be finally sashayed into the restaurant atop a wave of millennial entitlement, it was as obvious as the rhinestone tiara on her head that there would not be a single fuck given for the wine list.
+She wasn’t, they weren’t, and hell no. When the bride-to-be finally sashayed into the restaurant atop a wave of millennial entitlement, it was as obvious as the rhinestone tiara atop her head that there would not be a single fuck given to the wine list.
 I had to admit, though, that the bride glowed.
 She beamed.
-She was all smiles, dewy skin and smokey eye, radiating with the glorious possibility of a love eternal; a happiness unhinged and unfettered, as ethereal as a dream whispered to the breeze.
+She was all shiny teeth, dewy skin and smoky eyes, and radiating with the glorious possibility of a love eternal—a happiness unhinged and unfettered, as ethereal as a dream whispered to the breeze.
 It was practically contagious, something I could breathe in or feel wash over me for one perfect moment as she sauntered by.
 Oh, well.
 Life would drop its fucking jackboot on her heart soon enough.

 Helena agreed to let me go in before she asked for an initial drink order, just to see if I could sell them on wine and not something vodka-based.
 I gave the group exactly seven minutes on the terrace before making my entrance.
-Selfies were snapping away like the paparazzi.
-I could have been Ryan Gosling riding in naked on a unicorn and got less attention.
+They were snapping selfies like the paparazzi.
+I could have been Ryan Gosling riding in naked on a unicorn and no one would have noticed.

 “Good evening, ladies!”
 I bellowed.
+Mostly silence.
 “And a special hello to our beautiful bride-to-be, Nicole!”
-That got some ‘woot-woots.’
+That got a few ‘woot-woots.’

 “Champers!”
 Nicole screamed, followed by a chorus of twelve other screams.

-This was a good sign, and the only sign so far that Andrew was not going to hand me my ass on this bet.
+This was a good sign, and the only indication so far that Andrew was not going to hand me my ass on this bet.
 The next step was to identify The Decision Maker of the group.
-Though typically the bride gets what the bride wants, there’s usually somebody else, lurking on the periphery, who actually foots the bill.
-There was no one obvious as the party walked in, but as I opened the list to the sparkling wine section and brought it over, I noticed one woman at the far side of the table, definitely closer to my age than theirs.
-Her dress was just a tad less revealing than the spaghetti-strap numbers that dominated the herd, and her general demeanor belied a more mature if not matriarchal attitude.
-I made note of her, but brought the list to Nicole none the less.
+Though typically the bride gets what the bride wants, there’s usually somebody else lurking on the periphery who actually foots the bill.
+I didn’t see an obvious candidate as the party walked in, but as I opened the list to the sparkling wine section and brought it over to the bride, I noticed one woman at the far side of the table who was definitely closer to my age than theirs.
+Her dress was just a tad less revealing than the spaghetti-strap numbers that dominated the herd, and her general demeanor belied a more mature—if not matriarchal—attitude.
+I made note of her but brought the list to Nicole nonetheless.

 “May I suggest the Nicolas Feuillatte,” I said.
 “It’s a beautiful, delicious, creamy Champagne.”
 Then I moved in for the kill.
-“But what I like to recommend is a bottle of the 2007 Cristal for just you and the Maid of Honor.
+“But what I like to recommend is a bottle of the 2007 Cristal for just you and the maid of honor.
 You know, something to keep under the table, special for the two of you.”
-Sincere smile, friendly wink.
-That’d be $700.
+Sincere smile, friendly wink, and that’d be seven hundred dollars.
 A solid start, but perhaps not enough to drop the mic on Andrew.

 “Yasss Queen!”
-One of the bridesmaids rushed up and threw her arms around Nicole’s waist and squeezed hard.
+One of the bridesmaids rushed up, threw her arms around Nicole’s waist and squeezed hard.
 She turned to me.
 “We need Prosecco!
-Have you heard of Prosecco?”
+Have you ever heard of Prosecco?”

-“Prosecco, hmmm, I may have to look it up,” I said.
-I knew I’d have to deep-six the sarcasm or I’d be a hundred bucks shy by the end of the night.
-A very, very, very long night.
+“Prosecco, hmm, I may have to look it up.”
+I knew I’d have to deep-six the sarcasm or I’d be a hundred bucks short by the end of the night.
+A very, very long night.

 “The ’14 Edmond Vatan Sancerre,” he crowed.

-Ugh. $300 a bottle, and that’s just the first course.
+Ugh.
+Three hundred bucks a bottle, and that’s just the first course.
 “Your suggestion, or does someone know what they’re doing?”

 This was not a good development.
-“That’s alright.
-The Maid of Honor is the sous chef at Franglais in Los Angeles,” I said.
+“That’s all right.
+The maid of honor is the sous chef at Franglais in Los Angeles,” I said.